nancyyx/Routine-IOS-App/README.md

-Please download the ENTIRE repository, INCLUDING Routine.xcodeproj
+Please download the ENTIRE repository,
+INCLUDING
+1. git.ignore   (This prevents us from pushing the DerivedData folder)

+2. Routine.xcodeproj  (It's tricky to create your own builder file)

 Run the project by clicking Routine.xcodeproj